-CAUTION: Use only potable water antifreeze (Propylene Glycol).
+Warning!
+Use only potable water antifreeze (Propylene Glycol).
 Do not use automotive antifreeze (Ethylene Glycol).

 Propylene Glycol is an effective biocide and antifreeze.
 Purchase the strongest antifreeze available.
-See Introduction to Spectra Chemicals on page 35 for additional details.
+See "Introduction to Spectra Chemicals" for additional details.

 - 1. Fresh water flush the watermaker.
-Turn off the feed pumps.
-Close the grey flush valve (located on feed pump module A). - 2.
-Connect the inlet service hose to the service intake on feed pump module A, and lead it into a bucket.
-Turn the yellow service valve to the SERVICE position. - 3.
-Connect the brine discharge service hose to the quick disconnect on the side of the Clark Pump and lead it into a second container. - 4.
-Pour 1 gallon (4L) of propylene glycol of appropriate concentration into the bucket with the intake service hose.
-(See Introduction to Spectra Chemicals for discussion of propylene glycol concentration on page 36) - 5.
-CAUTION: Make sure that the pressure relief valve on the Clark Pump is OPEN a 1/2 turn, OR THE MEMBRANE WILL BE DAMAGED. - 6.
-Turn on one of the feed pumps until about a gallon of water has flowed from the brine discharge, or propylene glycol appears.
+(Refer to Normal Operation and Fresh Water Flush).
+Turn off the feed pump (metal toggle switch in top right corner of feed pump module).
+Close the grey flush valve (located on feed pump module). - 2.
+Connect the inlet service hose to the service intake on the feed pump module, and lead it into a bucket.
+Connect the brine discharge service hose, and run it into a second container. - 3.
+Turn the yellow service valve to the SERVICE position. - 4.
+Pour 1 gallon (4L) of propylene glycol of appropriate concentration into the bucket with the intake service hose. - 5.
+Make sure that the pressure relief valve on the Clark Pump is OPEN a 1/2 turn, OR THE MEMBRANE WILL BE DAMAGED. - 6.
+Run the feed pump until about a gallon of water has flowed from the brine discharge service hose, or antifreeze appears.
 Propylene glycol will look slightly different, and feel more slippery, than water.
 Stop the pump.
-Add more antifreeze to the intake bucket if necessary. - 7.
-Lead the brine discharge service hose into the bucket of propylene glycol.
-The system will now draw propylene glycol from the bucket and return it via the brine discharge hose. - 8.
-Circulate the antifreeze in this manner for about 10 minutes, alternating feed pumps. - 9.
-Stop the feed pumps.
+Add more propylene glycol to the intake bucket if necessary. - 7.
+Lead the brine discharge service hose into the same bucket as the intake service hose.
+The system will now draw propylene glycol solution from the bucket with the intake service hose and return it via the brine discharge service hose. - 8.
+Run the feed pump to circulate the antifreeze in this manner for 10 minutes. - 9.
+Stop the feed pump.
 Reconnect the brine discharge hose that leads to thru-hull.
 Run the feed pump until the bucket is empty. - 10.
 Close the seawater intake.
-Turn yellow service valve to OFF.
-Drain the seawater strainer and the hose leading to the feed pump modules.
-Disconnect the product tubing from the membrane housing and blow residual water out of the tubing.
+Turn the yellow service valve to OFF.
+Drain the seawater strainer and the hose leading to the feed pump module.
+Disconnect the product tubing from the membrane housing and blow the water out.
 Empty the charcoal filter housing and flush water lines.

-Your watermaker is now protected from biological growth and freezing for one year.
+The system is now protected from biological growth and freezing for one year.